 How do I do that?

-I follow the process which I have described in this blog by answering questions related to blogging.
+I follow the process which I will describe in this blog.

 Moreover, like a bottle of wine – I have become better with time.